-In secure mode, only authenticated users can access the published RSS feeds, and you must use a security-aware RSS client to access secure RSS feeds (like Outlook 2007).
+In secure mode, only authenticated users can access the published RSS feeds, and you must use a security-aware RSS client to access secure RSS feeds (like the latest version of Outlook).

 In anonymous mode, any RSS reader can access the feed.
 If your ThoughtFarmer installation is accessible from the internet (outside your firewall), anonymous mode will expose your feed to the outside world.